sergejsvisockis/order-service/README.md

 Since an application is experiencing a high load occasionally (once in 3 months) leveraging the local cache in each instance of the distributed application might be more applicable instead of the distributed one.
-For the local in-memory cache a Caffeine cahce is being used.
-Since there is a high load occasionally from multiple threads simultaneously Caffeine cache provides a robust capabilities to achieve a higher performance especially due to its circular buffer data structure-based implementation.
+For the local in-memory cache a Caffeine cache is being used.
+Since there is a high load occasionally from multiple threads simultaneously Caffeine cache provides robust capabilities to achieve a higher performance especially due to its circular buffer data structure-based implementation.

 When it comes to a high number of writes then because the database connection opening is quite expensive